rrenub/films-api/README.md

 ## Features

-- [x] View, create, delete and edit movies
+- View, create, delete and edit movies
-- [x] User authentication (login and signup) using JWT tokens
+- User authentication (login and signup) using JWT tokens
-- [x] Add movies to favourite and manage user's favourite lists
+- Add movies to favourite and manage user's favourite lists
+- Configurable using .env file
+- Easy deployment using docker compose
+- Documentation using Swagger

 ## Deployment